Mufumi/Udemy---Microsoft-Power-BI-Desktop-for-Business-Intelligence/Power BI AI Visual/README.md

 ## Decomposition Tree

-Another comprehensive visualization tool is the decision tree which for this case provides a granular look at the
+Another comprehensive visualization tool is the decision tree which for this case provides a granular look at various kickstarter projects initiated in the US.
+This tool allows the user to see the project name, its category, subcategories and other information related to the project.
+Using a filter, the user can select the data they want to present.

 <p align="center">
   <img width="1200" src="https://github.com/Mufumi/Udemy---Microsoft-Power-BI-Desktop-for-Business-Intelligence/blob/main/Power%20BI%20AI%20Visual/Documentation%20Illustrations/Kickstarters_Key_Decomposition_Tree.png">